-Facebook Video Tips: 12 Ideas for More Engagement
+Facebook Video Tips: 15 Ideas for More Engagement

 Facebook provides insights such as average watch time, total minutes watched, etc.

-This can provide valuable intel into which videos users find the most engaging, as well as help in planning out future social video strategy.
+This can provide valuable intel into which videos users find the most engaging, as well as help in planning out future social video strategies.

 10. Post Directly to Facebook